โปรดอัพเดตเบราว์เซอร์

 Thai PBS World

-The rich expressions of historical influences, diversity, and spiritual elements make Southeast Asian musical traditions truly unique in terms of both artistry and complexity.
+The rich expression of historical influences, diversity, and spiritual elements makes Southeast Asian musical traditions truly unique in both artistry and complexity.

-What are some of these Thai traditional musical instruments that today’s younger generations need to know more about?
+What are some of the Thai traditional musical instruments that today’s younger generations need to know more about?

-“Then, we also have the saw sam sai.
-This is a traditional string instrument similar to a violin.
-It is made from coconut husks and covered with animal skin to enhance the quality of the sound.
-Producing a distinctively haunting sound, it is traditionally used in religious ceremonies, royal events, and classical Thai music presentations,” he added.
+“Then we also have the saw sam sai.
+This is a traditional string instrument similar to the violin.
+It is made from coconut husks and covered with animal skin to enhance sound quality.

 Other instruments include the taphon, khaen, krachappi, thon, and phi.